-- To maintain an IIJA/BIL compliant metropolitan transportation plan for the Louisville/Jefferson County, KY-IN Metropolitan Planning Area. - To process proposed amendments to the MTP according to established procedures. - To implement a Metropolitan Transportation Plan, Connecting Kentuckiana 2050, that incorporates modern transportation planning principles and envisions a modern vision of the surface transportation system in the region. - To develop, implement and maintain project tracking methodology through which project sponsors, other agencies, and the public can determine the status and progress of projects as they move from inception to implementation. - To continuously collect, update, and streamline data for the next MTP. - To explore the connections between metropolitan transportation planning and the environmental issues and processes related to projects identified in the MTP. - To continue to develop planning resources related to the MTP, including, but not limited to an Active Transportation Plan, expanded Environmental Justice considerations, further utilization of origin-destination and other travel data. - Continuing consultations with environmental protection, conservation, land use, natural, historical, community and other relevant organizations and agencies in regard to any potentially negative impacts from the events/projects carried out in the MTP.
+- To maintain an IIJA compliant metropolitan transportation plan for the Louisville/Jefferson County, KY-IN Metropolitan Planning Area. - To process proposed amendments to the MTP according to established procedures. - To implement a Metropolitan Transportation Plan, Connecting Kentuckiana 2050, that incorporates modern transportation planning principles and envisions a modern vision of the surface transportation system in the region. - To develop, implement and maintain project tracking methodology through which project sponsors, other agencies, and the public can determine the status and progress of projects as they move from inception to implementation. - To continuously collect, update, and streamline data for the next MTP. - To explore the connections between metropolitan transportation planning and the environmental issues and processes related to projects identified in the MTP. - To continue to develop planning resources related to the MTP, including further utilization of origin-destination and other travel data. - Continuing consultations with environmental protection, conservation, land use, natural, historical, community and other relevant organizations and agencies in regard to any potentially negative impacts from the events/projects carried out in the MTP.

-- Implement/maintain an IIJA/BIL compliant MTP which addresses the surface transportation needs of the area through 2050 (ongoing) - Reflection of performance measures and targets within the MTP. (ongoing) - Provision of planning resources for project sponsors, other agencies, and the public. (ongoing) - Documentation of the MTP amendment/administrative modification processes (ongoing) - Processes for identification and scoping of future transportation needs which includes development and maintenance of project data (ongoing)
+- Implement/maintain an IIJA compliant MTP which addresses the surface transportation needs of the area through 2050 (ongoing) - Reflection of performance measures and targets within the MTP. (ongoing) - Provision of planning resources for project sponsors, other agencies, and the public. (ongoing) - Documentation of the MTP amendment/administrative modification processes (ongoing) - Processes for identification and scoping of future transportation needs which include development and maintenance of project data (ongoing)

-MTP updates and amendments include analyses of the impacts on air quality, financial resources, mobility needs, environmental justice, and public input are processed according to procedures developed by KIPDA MPO Staff and approved by the Transportation Policy Committee.
+MTP updates and amendments include analyses of the impacts on air quality, financial resources, mobility needs, and public input that are processed according to procedures developed by KIPDA MPO Staff and approved by the Transportation Policy Committee.

-Updates to each of these elements are in concert with performance-based transportation planning, as detailed in the IIJA/BIL, and in the subsequent establishment of performance targets by the USDOT, both states, and the MPO.
+Updates to each of these elements are in concert with performance-based transportation planning, as detailed in the IIJA, and in the subsequent establishment of performance targets by the USDOT, both states, and the MPO.
 A Performance Management Plan and a Project Management Guidebook have both been developed and are currently in use.